Zauberman/Fraktole/README.md

 ```

 - **Tiling Matrix**: Split-pane workspace of real PTY terminals with drag dividers, keyboard focus cycle, swap, and instant zoom.
-- **Delegation Doctrine**: The Reviewer model supervises rather than edits blindly.
-It inspects files, searches the codebase, monitors terminal output, and delegates implementation to worker agents.
+- **Delegation Doctrine**: The Reviewer model is pushed to review and orchestrate, rather than edits blindly.
+It should be able to inspect files, search the codebase, monitor terminal output, and delegates implementation to worker agents.
 - **Autonomous Auto Compose**: Dedicated autonomous loops (*Bugs*, *Feature*, *Cyber*, *Frontend*, *Tests*, *Readability*, *Custom*) that operate inside isolated project forks without risking original code.
 - **Goal Watchdog & Sub-Goals**: Break large initiatives into tracked sub-goals with self-healing watchdog loops and automated progression upon reaching `GOAL-MET:`.
 - **Integrated Browser Testing**: Embedded webview Test tab that the AI can navigate, capture console errors from, screenshot, and verify after fixes.